 The introduction of a new ground-oriented multi-family zone aligns with the goals, principles and strategies of the Housing Action Plan, as it will encourage diverse housing forms within the City.
 The proposed policy and zoning amendments provide for the infill of ground-oriented residential buildings within established residential neighbourhoods in a form that will be incremental and sensitive to the existing and emerging context.
-These new housing forms provide flexibility for ground-oriented residential infill, offering the City and its residents' a greater variety of housing options.
+These new housing forms provide flexibility for ground-oriented residential neighbourhoots in a greater variety of housing options.